Welcome to the

-Zero Degree Project community of value-conscious practitioners are engaged in prototyping of the cooler economy that regenerates the relationship between time, temperature, and capital.
+Zero Degree Collaboratory community of value-conscious practitioners are engaged in prototyping of the cooler economy that regenerates the relationship between time, temperature, and capital.

 Together, we will develop algorithms for linking human bodily and socio-economic metabolic processes with climate temperature thermodynamically, and using such algorithms to generate much needed essential direct feedbacks to practice innovators and participants at the field sites so that they can innovate and measurably transition their Zero Degree time and capital allocations towards accelerating the cooler economy.

 Team & Fellows

 Everett Program Alumnae

 University of California,